Erinsborough: Lassiters Hotel

 Lassiters Hotel is a ten-story tower block hotel in Erinsborough.
 It is part of a worldwide chain of hotels in places like Darwin, London, Montana, and New York.
 The hotel's grounds form a courtyard area, known as the Lassiters Complex, where several independently managed businesses are located.
 Lassiters used to have a shopping arcade, which had a bookstore, chemist, clothes shop, and gift shop inside.
 Characters often stay at the hotel and are seen socialising and working there.
 Lassiters was originally owned by Jack Lassiter (Alan Hopgood) when it first began appearing in Neighbours.
 On behalf of The Daniels Corporation, Rosemary Daniels (Joy Chambers) purchased the hotel in 1987.
 To this day, the Corporation holds a majority share interest in Lassiters, and Rosemary's nephew Paul Robinson owns a majority share of the hotel.
-His wife Terese Willis (Rebekah Elmaloglou) also owns shares in the hotel and was introduced as its manager in 2013.
+His former wife Terese Willis (Rebekah Elmaloglou) also owns shares in the hotel and was introduced as its manager in 2013.
 Scenes set in the interior of the hotel are filmed at the Global Television Studios.
 The exterior of the building is also one of several purpose-built sets at the studio.

 In early 2010, the hotel was one of the many sets which underwent a makeover.
 A new black, orange and silver logo was introduced, and the courtyard updated.
 A new mezzanine level, which contains a dining area, was added to the hotel.
 The mezzanine later became the focal point of Neighbours 6000th episode and viewers saw Paul pushed from it by an unknown assailant.
 Real-life applications for jobs at Lassiters have been sent in from members of the public, including one woman who sent in a full CV applying for a job on reception.
 In 2013, the top floors of Lassiters are turned into The Eclipse Apartments and Paul moves into the penthouse apartment.
 In the "Hotel Death Trap Week" storyline that aired in April 2016, an explosion rips through the hotel, destroying it and causing the deaths of Josh (Harley Bonner) and Doug Willis (Terence Donovan).
 Although many characters have stayed at the hotel, the most notable of which are the members of the Robinson family, who have moved in an out of the penthouse to stay with Paul.
-Paul, Daniel Robinson (Tim Phillipps), Amy Williams (Zoe Cramond), Jimmy Williams (Darcy Tadich), Leo Tanaka (Tim Kano), David Tanaka (Takaya Honda), Harlow Robinson (Jemma Donnovan) and Abigail Tanaka (Mary Finn; Axelle Austin; Juliet Basaraba) have all lived there during their tenures on the serial.
-In 2022, Shane Ramsay (Peter O'Brien) returns to Erinsborough and buys Lassiters from Paul after Paul loses a game of blackjack.
-Paul thinks about moving to New York with his children, but decides to stay put when Shane rips up the deal.
+Paul, Daniel Robinson (Tim Phillipps), Amy Williams (Zoe Cramond), Jimmy Williams (Darcy Tadich), Leo Tanaka (Tim Kano), David Tanaka (Takaya Honda), Harlow Robinson (Jemma Donnovan) and Abigail Tanaka (Mary Finn; Axelle Austin; Juliet Basaraba; Nikita Kato) have all lived there during their tenures on the serial.